Nhoya/PastebinMarkdownXSS/README.md

 Fun fact: during an event, I was talking about CTFs and someone told me: "I don't play CTFs because they are not real world scenarios" :)

+Note: As pointed out [here](/issues/3) the first payload,on recent browsers, will lose the context of the webpage where it was triggered.

 ## Timeline

 - 22/12/17 Vulnerability found